 If an article has at least four section headings, a navigable table of contents appears automatically, just after the lead.

-As explained in detail in Wikipedia:Manual of Style/Layout § Standard appendices and footers, several kinds of material (mostly optional) may appear after the main body of the article, in the following order:
+As explained in detail in WP:Manual of Style/Layout § Standard appendices and footers, optional appendix and footer sections may appear after the body of the article, in the following order:

 Section headings

-See also: Help:Section, Wikipedia:Manual of Style/Accessibility § Headings, Wikipedia:Manual of Style/Layout § Order of article elements, and Wikipedia:Manual of Style/Capital letters § Section headings
+See also: Help:Section, WP:Manual of Style/Accessibility § Headings, WP:Manual of Style/Layout § Order of article elements, and WP:Manual of Style/Capital letters § Section headings

-Section headings should generally follow the guidance for article titles (above), and should be presented in sentence case (Funding of UNESCO projects in developing countries), not title case (Funding of UNESCO Projects in Developing Countries).[e]
+Section headings should follow all of the guidance for article titles (above), and should be presented in sentence case (Funding of UNESCO projects), not title case (Funding of UNESCO Projects).[a]

-These technical restrictions are necessary to avoid technical complications and are not subject to override by local consensus.
+These restrictions are necessary to avoid technical complications, and are not subject to override by local consensus or WP:IAR.

-As a matter of consistent style, section headings should:
+In addition, as a matter of consistent style section headings should:

 These are broadly accepted community preferences.